BLS Releases May 2020 Employment Situation (June 2020)

 In May, average hourly earnings for all employees on private nonfarm payrolls fell by 29 cents to $29.75, following a gain of $1.35 in April.
 Average hourly earnings of private-sector production and nonsupervisory employees decreased by 14 cents to $25.00 in May.
 The decreases in average hourly earnings largely reflect job gains among lower-paid workers; this change put downward pressure on the average hourly earnings estimates.

 The average workweek for all employees on private nonfarm payrolls increased by 0.5 hour to 34.7 hours in May.
 In manufacturing, the workweek rose by 0.8 hour to 38.9 hours, and overtime increased by 0.3 hour to 2.4 hours.
 The average workweek for production and nonsupervisory employees on private nonfarm payrolls increased by 0.6 hour to 34.1 hours.
 While employees in most industries saw an increase in their workweeks in May, the employment changes, especially in industries with shorter workweeks, complicate monthly comparisons of the average weekly hours estimates.

 The full BLS press release on the May 2020 employment situation can be accessed in the link below:

-The next employment situation report for December 2018 will be released on Friday, January 4, 2019.
+The next employment situation report for June 2020 is scheduled to be released on Friday, July 2, 2020.
 PDF